fpalini/fastdoopc/README.md

 ## Datasets

-*FASTdoopC* has been tested by using a collection of FASTA and FASTQ files.
-The FASTQ files contain collection of reads extracted from the Pinus Taeda genome.
-The FASTA files contain collection of reads extracted from the Human genome.
+*FASTdoopC* has been tested by using two different datasets.
+The first type of dataset, referred to as *type 1* datasets, is a collection of FASTQ and FASTA files of different sizes.
+The FASTA files of these datasets contain a set of reads extracted uniformly at random from a collection of genomic sequences coming from the *Human genome*.
+The FASTQ files of these datasets contain a set of reads extracted uniformly at random from a collection of genomic sequences coming from the *Pinus Taeda genome*.
+The second type of dataset, referred to as *type 2* datasets, is a collection of FASTQ files corresponding to different coverages of the *H.sapiens genome*.

 The datasets can be downloaded from: [datasets](https://drive.google.com/drive/folders/1leFSikUy_lwUaCIW6TEThBueRdy4-dhr?usp=sharing)

-FASTQ datasets:
+Type 1 datasets (FASTA files):
+- 16GB.fasta
+- 32GB.fasta
+- 64GB.fasta
+- 96GB.fasta

+Type 1 datasets (FASTQ files):
 - 16GB.fastq
 - 32GB.fastq
 - 64GB.fastq
 - 96GB.fastq

-FASTA datasets:
-- 16GB.fasta
+Type 2 datasets (FASTQ files):
-- 32GB.fasta
+- hsapiens1.fastq
-- 64GB.fasta
+- hsapiens2.fastq
-- 96GB.fasta
+- hsapiens3.fastq

 ## Running on Amazon Web Services (AWS)